Professor of History

-Claire Potter joined The New School in 2012, and teaches courses in history, digital humanities, the recent history of digital media, and gender and sexuality.
+Claire Potter joined The New School faculty as Professor of History in 2012.
+She teaches courses in the history of politics, gender, sexuality and media, as well as digital humanities and internet studies.
 She is the author of War on Crime: Bandits, G-Men and the Politics of Mass Culture (Rutgers, 1998) and co-editor, with Renee Romano, of Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (Athens: University of Georgia Press, 2012.)
-She is affiliated with the university history department, and teaches in the Creative Publishing and Journalism program at NSSR.
+She is affiliated with the School sof Public Engagement, Historical Studies, and the Creative Publishing and Journalism program at NSSR.

 Claire is Director of the Digital Humanities Initiative, dedicated to promoting digital practices in the classroom, faculty research and the community that surrounds the New School.
-A member of the editorial board of the Journal of the History of Sexuality, Claire is also a director of OutHistory.org and an editor at Public Seminar. she is currently working on a book of essays about digital history, a co-edited collection of essays about Hamilton: the Musical, and a monograph about the politics of anti-pornography campaigns in the late twentieth century United States.
+A member of the editorial board of the Journal of the History of Sexuality, she is a co-director of OutHistory.org and Public Seminar.
+She is currently working on a book of essays about digital history, a co-edited collection of essays about Hamilton: the Musical, and a monograph about the politics of anti-pornography campaigns in the late twentieth century United States.

 You can find out more about Claire and read some of her work, at her website.

 Ph.D., History, New York University

 M.A., History, New York University